Lauren Jackson is officially back in international basketball - ExBulletin

 Jackson did not intend to play again after having a partial right knee replacement and dealing with an ACL tear that was followed by a staph infection.

-The age difference disappears as soon as I get on the field, Jackson said.
-I believe in this team and what we can achieve, if I can play a part in getting us on the podium then the hard work is all worth it.
+The age difference disappears as soon as I step on the court,” Jackson said.
+I believe in this team and what we can achieve, if I can play a role in getting us on the podium, then the hard work is worth it.

 Australian Team: Bec Allen, Sara Blicavs, Darcee Garbin, Cayla George, Lauren Jackson, Ezi Magbegor, Tess Madgen, Anneli Maley, Steph Talbot, Marianna Tolo, Kristy Wallace, Sami Whitcomb.